Setting up SheepShaver for Windows

 The Configuration Assistant

 At first run, Mac OS starts the Configuration Assistant.
-This Assistant will lock-up while configuring network settings.
+Unless you configured the network to use Tap networking (See below), this Assistant will lock-up while configuring network settings.
 Quit the Assistant when it arrives at the network settings and do the remaining configuration manually in the various control panels.

 Internet access / Networking